Rudeboiz

 Secret Ninja Society

-These sessions form part of an ongoing series of “recruitment parties”, whereby trained Secret Ninja Society (SNS) recruitment agents exploit sound and radio infrastructure to propagate a rebellious Ninja belief system and persuade listeners to enlist themselves in the SNS cause.
+These sessions form part of an ongoing series of “recruitment parties”, where Secret Ninja Society (SNS) recruitment agents exploit sound and radio systems to propagate a rebellious Ninja worldview and persuade listeners to enlist themselves in the SNS cause:

 My Whole Body Changed Into Something Else